 Chemo for nasal cavity and paranasal sinus cancers may include a combination of several anti-cancer drugs.
 Nasal and paranasal sinus cancers are rare, so there aren’t many studies to help doctors decide the best way to treat them.
 Often, doctors treat them with the same drugs that are used for other, more common, cancers of the head and neck.

 The most common types of nasal cavity and paranasal sinus cancers, squamous cell carcinoma, adenocarcinoma, and adenoid cystic carcinoma, can be grouped together as carcinomas.
 Some of the chemo drugs used to treat carcinomas include:

 - Docetaxel (Taxotere®)

 - Cyclophosphamide (Cytoxan®)

 Chemo drugs may be used alone, but more often they are used in combination with one another.
-The drugs used depend on several factors, including the extent of the cancer, the person's overall health, and whether chemo is combined with radiation therapy.
+The drugs used depend on several factors, including the extent of the cancer, the person’s overall health, and whether chemo is combined with radiation therapy.
 Cisplatin (sometimes combined with 5-FU) is the drug most often given with radiation.
-Recent studies have shown that giving docetaxel with these 2 drugs may work even better.
+Some studies have shown that giving docetaxel with these 2 drugs may work even better.

 New chemo drugs and combination treatments are also being studied.
 Some doctors give the drugs directly into arteries leading to the tumor.
 This concentrates the chemotherapy into the area that needs it to try to reduce side effects.

 Different chemo drugs are used for sarcomas and melanomas.
-Information about chemotherapy for sarcomas may be found in our document, Sarcoma: Adult Soft Tissue Cancer.
-Drug therapy for melanoma is covered in our document, Melanoma Skin Cancer.
+Information about chemotherapy for sarcomas may be found in our document Sarcoma: Adult Soft Tissue Cancer.
+Drug therapy for melanoma is covered in our document Melanoma Skin Cancer.